Architecture Guide

 Glassmorphism Layer

-With opacity: 0.9 and CSS backdrop-filter: blur(), the window blends into whatever is behind it.
-Combined with transparency, the app feels like a floating glass panel rather than a separate application.
+With opacity: 0.9 and CSS backdrop-filter: blur(), the window blends into whatever is behind it as a floating glass panel.

 B